 Strategy for Skilled Nursing Facilities: Targeted COVID-19 Testing and Cohorting Plan

-The California Department of Public Health's Center for Health Care Quality (CHCQ) requires all skilled nursing facilities (SNFs) to develop a plan, in conjunction with CHCQ and their local health department, for regular testing of SNF residents and health care workers to limit exposure and prevent the spread of COVID-19 in the facility.
-The plan includes strategies for baseline, surveillance, and response-driven testing, and how test results will be used to inform resident and health care worker cohorting.
+The California Department of Public Health's Center for Health Care Quality (CHCQ) requires all skilled nursing facilities (SNFs) to develop a plan, in conjunction with CHCQ and their local health department, for regular testing of SNF residents and health care workers (HCWs) to limit exposure and prevent the spread of COVID-19 within SNFs.
+The plan includes strategies for baseline, screening, and response-driven testing and how test results will be used to inform resident and HCW cohorting.
 A testing and cohorting plan is one of six elements included in the required SNF COVID-19 Mitigation Plans, as listed in All Facilities Letter 20-52.
-All Facilities Letter 20-53 expanded upon the testing elements of those plans.
+All Facilities Letter 20-53.3 expands upon the testing elements of those plans.

 Baseline testing of all residents and HCWs was conducted in SNFs that did not currently have a positive case.
 This testing provided a point-in-time snapshot to detect cases in SNFs quickly, stop transmission, and implement effective infection prevention and control actions.
 All SNFs completed baseline testing by June 30, 2020, as listed in All Facilities Letter 20-55 and the final data is provided in the “Skilled Nursing Facilities – Baseline Testing, September 1, 2020 (.xlsx)” file posted below.